tdammers/ghc-wiki/newcomers-tutorial.md

 # The -j flag says to run a parallel build, guessing an appropriate number of
 # parallel jobs.
 If you are low on system resources (particularly CPU or disk
-# I/O), it may be faster to not use this feature.
+# I/O), it may be faster to not use this feature, or use -jN to limit the number
+# of parallel jobs to N.
 #
 # The -c flag says to also bootstrap GHC's Haskell dependencies and configure
 # the build, if necessary.